What kind of aid system do we need by 2040, and how do we build it starting now?

 “The system is working in the way that it was intended when it was set up in its modern incarnation.
 It keeps power in the hands of a few and while it addresses the results of vulnerability, it does not invest adequate resources or political capital to address the causes that create it.”

-In 2016, IARAN’s Future of Aid: INGO in 2030 was a successful and widely adopted report for the strategic planning of humanitarian actors.
+In 2017, IARAN’s Future of Aid: INGO in 2030 was a successful and widely adopted report for the strategic planning of aid actors.
 Yet, the shifting tides of the global landscape demand fresh insights that capture the seismic changes ahead.
-In response to this call, our team is joining efforts with Centre for Humanitarian Leadership (CHL) to revisit and expand the humanitarian outlook for 2040, emphasising the need for actionable leadership and strategic planning pathways to transformation.
+In response to this call, our team is joining efforts with Centre for Humanitarian Leadership (CHL) to revisit and expand the aid outlook for 2040, emphasising the need for actionable leadership and strategic planning pathways to transformation.

 Who is involved?